Milena Smit: Career

 After her participation in Cross the Line, she was signed by Pedro Almodóvar for his film Parallel Mothers with Penélope Cruz and Aitana Sánchez-Gijón.
 In the film, Smit and Cruz play women who become pregnant by accident and befriend each other in the maternity ward.
 Both characters give birth to girls on the same day.
-On her performance in the film, director Almodóvar said: "she has an emotional intelligence and a sincerity that are not learned in any school"; he also said her role in the 2020 film Cross the Line was "overwhelming".
+On her performance in the film, director Almodóvar said: "she has an emotional intelligence and a sincerity not learned in any school".
 Smit received a Goya Award nomination for Best Supporting Actress for the role.

-Smit is one of the leads in the upcoming Netflix original series The Girl in the Mirror, directed by Sergio G. Sánchez.
-In July 2021, filming began on the horror film Tin&Tina, in which she appears with Jaime Lorente.
-Smit also appeared in Luc Knowles's debut feature Dragonflies alongside Olivia Baglivi, performing the role of Cata.
+Smit is one of the leads in the 2021 Netflix original series The Girl in the Mirror, directed by Sergio G. Sánchez.
+Smit also appeared in Luc Knowles's debut feature Dragonflies (2022) alongside Olivia Baglivi, performing the role of Cata.
+In July 2021, filming began on the horror film Tin&Tina (released 2023), in which she appears with Jaime Lorente.

+Smit plays a lead role as reporter Miren Rojo in the 2023 Netflix crime series La chica de nieve.